acm-uiuc/til/_til/vim/use-active-window-with-bufexplorer.md

+---
-# Use Active Window With BufExplorer
+title: Use Active Window With BufExplorer
+category: vim
+---

 I often use [BufExplorer](https://github.com/jlanzarotta/bufexplorer) within long-running Vim sessions as a way of quickly jumping between the various